Henry Dennis (industrialist): Other interests

 Dennis was for a long time chairman of the North Wales Coalowners Association, and was a member of the Institution of Civil Engineers.
 During the 1893 Miners' Strike, Dennis was selected to represent the North Wales colliery proprietors at the coal miners and owners conference in London headed by Lord Rosebery.
 In 1904 he was elected president of the Mining Association of Great Britain.

-He was elected one of the first aldermen on the newly formed Denbighshire County Council, and was a justice of the peace for the Ruabon bench.
+He was elected one of the first aldermen on the newly formed (1889) Denbighshire County Council, and was a justice of the peace for the Ruabon bench.

 Dennis was also a keen farmer, and a prominent breeder of Shropshire sheep, winning many prizes at various shows.

 Personal life, death

 He had three children, two sons, Henry Dyke Dennis and Walter Pen Dennis, and a daughter, Susan.

 Active until his death, Dennis travelled back to Bodmin in 1906 where he became ill and died within a few days.
 A greatly respected man, the funeral procession of Dennis from New Hall, Ruabon to Wrexham in 1906 had the largest attendance ever seen in the district, with nearly 100 carriages and 6,000 attendees.
+He was buried in Wrexham Cemetery.